Steven Sotloff: Foundation

-The 2LIVES Foundation has partnered with The Media Line, creating its new Press-and-Policy Student Program, to build a scholarship fund that will allow outstanding journalism students from universities around the world to learn and develop their skills, in Sotloff's name, through on-going participation with a working newsroom and veteran journalists stationed in the region of the world that captivates the interest of news readers worldwide as it did Steven Sotloff.
+The foundation has also worked with the U.S. government and senior officials to push for changes to its hostage policies.
+In 2015, following lobbying by the foundation, president Barack Obama signed an Executive Order stating that negotiations with hostage-takers would be permitted, and families of hostages would not be prosecuted if they sought to pay a ransom.

 Lawsuit

-On April 20, 2016, it was announced that the family of Steven Sotloff were seeking $90 million in damages from Syria in U.S. court.
+On April 20, 2016, it was announced that Sotloff's family were seeking $90 million in damages from Syria in U.S. court.
 The family claims the Assad government provided support for the Islamic State of Iraq and the Levant which was responsible for his murder.